 Adults

-If you are an adult seeking the Sacrament of Reconciliation, you are invited to join the Rite of Christian Initiation of Adults (RCIA) to learn about the Catholic faith.
+If you are an adult seeking the Sacrament of Reconciliation, you are invited to join the Order of Christian Initiation of Adults (OCIA) to learn about the Catholic faith.
 Click here for more information.

 Catholic Education: Reconciliation